JAXB: Marshal / Unmarshal a Map in Java

-A good example is facebook APIs.
-Facebook has exposed its services through some open endpoints in form of RESTful webservices where you hit a URL and post some parameters, and API return you the data in xml format.
+A good example is Facebook APIs.
+Facebook has exposed its services through some open endpoints in the form of RESTful webservices where you hit a URL and post some parameters, and the API returns the data in xml format.
 Now it is upto you, how you use that data.

 <dependency>